 - Support individual students in realizing their academic, personal, and professional goal

-Located on the second floor of the Nugent Building in the heart of campus, the APASA Center provides students with a place to meet new friends, hang out between classes and learn more about what The University of Arizona has to offer.
+Located on the fourth floor of the Student Union Memorial Center in the heart of campus, the APASA Center provides students with a place to meet new friends, hang out between classes and learn more about what The University of Arizona has to offer.

 Come and learn about the diverse Asian Pacific American community through workshops, literature, and other hands-on experiences.

 Join one of our 10 student clubs or Greek organizations based on culture, identity, or career interest.

 Visit with a FREE writing tutor, speak with our Faculty Fellow, or get confidential academic and personal advice from our staff.